danielbarter/personal_website_code_old/posts/2016-01-31-whatisamanifold.md

 ![](/img/2016-01-31-projectivespace.PNG)

 In later posts we will see many more examples.
 We have defined manifolds and seen our first examples (the circle, euclidean space and the projective plane), but we still haven\'t explained why we can do calculus on a manifold.
-I will explain this in the next post about the tangent bundle.
+We will start to see why in the next post about tangent spaces.

 ###Exercises